Cavalier Argos,

 I, Argos, have enjoyed all my meals at table

-My organic dinners are made of: broccoli, garden peas, spinach, carrot, sweet potato and beetroot, around 120 grs of organic vegetables steamed and mashed, topped with 50 to 60 grs of bavette steak cooked 'saignant' sprinkled with parsley; of course I loved such dinner 5 nights per week, and the other 2 nights instead of steak my vegetables are mashed with 100grms of fish cooked on the oven, wrapped on foil with curley parsley
+My organic dinners are made of: broccoli, garden peas, spinach, carrot, sweet potato, butternut squash and beetroot.
+These organic vegetables steamed until tender (environ 15 minutes), and then mashed.
+My portion of vegetables is topped with bavette steak cooked 'saignant' sprinkled with curly parsley or oregano and always with some extra virgin olive oil.
+Of course I loved such dinners 5 nights per week, and the other 2 nights instead of steak my vegetables are mashed with fish cooked on the oven, wrapped on foil with curley parsley or dill, or topped with yellow fin tuna steak.

 In this article - Dining out with my dog, from six-legged brunch to an evening of 'dogtails' -are mentioned some London restaurants where you will be welcome to experience eating at table.
 But all over the United Kingdom, as well as other European countries, are many Restaurants, Cafes and Pubs where we, dogs, are welcome to enjoy fine eating.